Skip Ribbon Commands

 A student is eligible for Vietnamese Second Language if they have completed no more than 7 years of education in a school where Vietnamese is the medium of instruction.

-Applying for VCE Second Language studies (Units 3 and 4 only)
+Enrolment in Second Language studies (Units 3 and 4 only)

-Students are responsible for providing supporting documentation, which can be obtained by contacting the National Accreditation Authority for Translators and Interpreters Ltd (NAATI) on 1300 557 470.
+Students are responsible for providing supporting documentation, which can be obtained by contacting the National Accreditation Authority for Translators and Interpreters (NAATI) on 1300 557 470.
 The VCAA will not permit students to enrol in the study if the application form or supporting documentation is incomplete or deemed insufficient to allow eligibility to be determined.
 The VCAA may also require the following information as supporting documentation:

 • students who have Australian citizenship must provide a copy of their birth certificate or passport showing their date of arrival in Australia and country of residence